mhsendur/ChatGPT-Grade-Predictor/README.md

 1. İsmail Çakmak: Conversational dynamics and responsiveness, cross validation and normalization.
 2. Göktuğ Gökyılmaz: Question answering behavior and responsiveness, testing the subsets of features.
 3. Mustafa Harun Şendur: User interaction patterns and language usage, data visualization.
-4. Pınar Şen: Sentiment analysis, question categorization and preparing the README file.
+4. Pınar Şen: Sentiment analysis with sıbjectivity scores and emotion analysis, preparing the README file.

 Brainstorming for new feature ideas, division of work and determining the preprocessing steps were done as a team.